Bupropion (Zyban) for Quitting Smoking

 - Dry mouth, affecting 1 out of 10 people who use bupropion.

-- Difficulty sleeping (insomnia), affecting 35 to 40 out of 100 of people.
+- Difficulty sleeping (insomnia).
 If you take a morning and evening dose, taking the evening dose in the afternoon may help with sleep problems.
 Take the evening dose at least 8 hours after the morning dose.

 In over 70 out of 100 people who use bupropion, the above side effects go away within about a week after they stop taking the medicine.
 Only about 10 out of 100 people have to stop taking bupropion because of side effects.